afullhart/KGClimateClass/issueresponse.md

-Hello, thanks for considering our paper.
-I hope it is within scope.
+Hello, thanks for considering our paper and we hope that it is within scope.

 **Suggested Reviewers**